 Soy Wax

 Another plant source is soybeans.
 Japanese candles with soy wax burn slowly at a low temperature and are ideally used as aroma candles.
 It also doubles as a relaxing massage oil!
-Soy wax are natural moisturisers, and people have created their own candles to test it on their skin.
+Soy wax is natural moisturisers, and people have created their own candles to test it on their skin.
 They are usually burnt for 10 to 20 minutes and cooled before the skin can be dipped inside.
 Due to its low melting point, it just feels like warm silk on the skin.
 Furthermore, aromatherapy massages have combined this nourishing elixir with essential oils to invigorate the senses.

 How Are Japanese Candles Made?